BlvckBytes/SpringExposedResourceCursor/README-X.md

 ### String Literal Flags

-If a string literal is flagged to be compared case-insensitively, the `LOWER()`-function is applied to both sides of the SQL-expression before the comparison.
-Likewise, when a string literal is flagged to trim it's target-value, the `TRIM()`-function is being applied to the target column before comparing.
+If a string literal is flagged to be compared case-sensitively, the `COLLATE`-keyword is appended to the resulting operator, so that collation is sensitive on the target column.
+When a string literal is flagged to trim it's target-value, the `TRIM()`-function is being applied to the target column before comparing.

 ### EQUAL